gatsbyjs/gatsby/packages/gatsby-plugin-layout/README.md

 This can be helpful for:

-- Persisting layout between page changes
+- Persisting layout between page changes for e.g. animating navigation
-- Keeping state when navigating pages
+- Storing state when navigating pages
 - Custom error handling using componentDidCatch
 - Inject additional data into pages using React Context.